 A new graphic artist was recruited and asked to create stimuli similar to those used in Study 2 (see Figure 5).
 For each target, the artist used the anger expression with the head at a neutral angle (Image A) and the anger expression with the head tilted down (Image B) to create two new images with Adobe Photoshop.
-Specifically, to create Image C, the artist began with the anger expression in which the target's head was tilted downward (Image B) and replaced the eyebrows in that image with the eyebrows (including furrowing around the glabela) from the image in which the target held his or her head at a neutral head angle (Image A).
-To create Image D, the artist began with the anger expression in which the target's head was held at a neutral angle (Image A) and replaced the eyebrows in that image with the eyebrows (including furrowing around the glabela) from the image Image A) and replaced the eyebrows in that image with the eyebrows (including furrowing around the glabela) from the image in which the target tilted his or her head down (Image B; see Figure 5).
+Specifically, to create Image C, the artist began with the anger expression in which the target's head was tilted downward (Image B) and replaced the eyebrows in that image with the eyebrows (including furrowing around the glabella) from the image in which the target held his or her head at a neutral head angle (Image A).
+To create Image D, the artist began with the anger expression in which the target's head was held at a neutral angle (Image A), and replaced the eyebrows in that image with the eyebrows (including furrowing around the glabella) from the image in which the target tilted his or her head down (Image B; see Figure 5).

-More specifically, for each target, the eyebrows and glabela of both anger expressions were selected using the "lasso" tool.
-A new layer consisting of only the eyebrows and glabela was generated.
-Using these layers, the eyebrows from the downward-head-tilt expression were positioned directly on top of the neutral-headangle expression, whereas the eyebrows from the neutral-headangle expression were positioned directly on top of the downwardhead-tilt expression.
+More specifically, for each target, the eyebrows and glabella of both anger expressions were selected using the "lasso" tool.
+A new layer consisting of only the eyebrows and glabella was generated.
+Using these layers, the eyebrows from the downwards-head-tilt expression were positioned directly on top of the neutral-head-angle expression, whereas the eyebrows from the neutral-head-angle expression were positioned directly on top of the downward-head-tilt expression.
 The eyebrows from the original photograph layer were removed.
-Next, the "auto-blend layers" function was applied to the eyebrow and original photograph layers, fusing the two images together.
+Next, the "autoblend layers" function was applied to the eyebrow and original photograph layers, fusing the two images together.
 The clone and blur tools were used to adjust discolored areas and to improve blending until the images were satisfactory to the artist.
-The final image thus consisted of eyebrows that appeared compatible with the face they were superimposed onto, but with the unique shape of each eyebrow and furrowing near the glabela retained from the original image (see Figure 5; also see Appendix B; for all stimuli used in the current study, please contact the first author.)
+The final image thus consisted of eyebrows that appeared compatible with the face they were superimposed onto, but with the unique shape of each eyebrow and furrowing near the glabella retained from the original image (see Figure 5; also see Appendix B; for all stimuli used in the current study, please contact the first author.)